France's Macron delights in looming record Neymar transfer

 Khelaifi responded with a smile.

-Neymar's 222 million euros (198.62 million pounds) transfer from Barcelona to Paris St Germain is set to be completed this week.
+Neymar's 222 million euros ($263 million) transfer from Barcelona to Paris St Germain is set to be completed this week.
+(Writing by Richard Lough; Editing by Andrew Callus)